-39. Learn to swing a golf club, shoot a pool cue and cast a fishing rod, it will come in handy.
+39. Learn to swing a golf club, cook one great dish, and ride a bike, it will come in handy.

 40. Do not ever use your physical size to intimidate anyone, male or female, unless it is in an organized game of sport.
 If you do, I will send you back to the cave where you belong.

 41. Drugs will make you stupid, waste your money, introduce you to people you do not want to know, get you in trouble with the law, and become a habit you might find hard to break.
 Am I clear?

 42. Smile in all photos and don’t look like a jerk, you never know where the picture will end up.

 43. If you get a rash or a cut or a burn, photograph and text it.
 Moms diagnose, even digitally.